- What Are They?

 - Keep pet bedding clean and wash in hot water.

-- Vacuum carpets, rugs, and upholstered furniture frequently, especially in areas where pets sleep, and under beds, sofas and behind furniture.
+- Vacuum carpets, rugs, and upholstered furniture frequently, especially in areas where pets sleep, under beds, sofas, and behind furniture.

 - Dust furniture and dry clean curtains and upholstery.